Jeff Green NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Jeff Green included, will play at 8:30 PM on Friday versus the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Jeff Green included, take on the Miami Heat at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-Below, we dig into Green's stats and trends to help you pick out the best prop bets.
+We're going to examine Green's prop bets, using stats and trends to help you make good picks.

 Jeff Green Prop Bets vs. the Heat